kaisar1415026/Image-Processing/README.md

 # Image-Processing

-This repository contains the resources(Software and other assignments) for the Image Processing Course.
+This repository contains the resources(Software and other Assignments) for the Image Processing Course.